tomogwen/LitGPT/README.md

 ## Goal

-A non-exhaustive list of skills I'd like to learn about via this repo are listed below.
+A non-exhaustive list of skills I'd like to learn or practice with this repo are listed below.

 Machine Learning Engineering:
 - [ ] Dealing with hyperparams nicely